lazywithclass/project-lamp/website/book/chapter3.markdown

     _      ->
       error "arithmetic on non-number"%}

-We then use `calcValue` to define the following cases in our interpreter:
+We then use `calcValueC` to define the number `Value`d expressions of our interpreter:
 ```haskell
 interpC _ (Num i) return    =
   return $ NC i